kenny7thomas/kenny7thomas/README.md

 - 👋 Hi, I’m @kenny_thomas
-- 👀 I’m interested in Digital Marketing and Data Analysis collaborations
+- 👀 I’m interested in Marketing meet ups and Data Analysis collaborations
 - 👨‍🎓 have a Diploma in Business Data Analytics
 - 👨‍💻 Also love Data visualisation
 -  𓀊 I specialise in Digital marketing Data and Insights